AustL/PygameWidgets/README.md

     pygame.display.update()
 ```

-This button will be placed at (100, 100) with a width of 300 and a height of 150,
+This button will be placed at (100, 100) with a width of 300 and a height of 150, display the text 'Hello' with font
-display the text 'Hello' with font size 50, leaving a margin of 20 and a radius of 20.
+size 50, leaving a margin of 20 and a radius of 20.
+When clicked, the button will change colour from red to green and '
-When clicked, the button will change colour from red to green and 'Click' will be printed to the console.
+Click' will be printed to the console.

 #### Optional Parameters

 | Parameter | Description | Type | Default |
 | :---: | --- | :---: | :---: |
 | inactiveColour | Default colour when not pressed or hovered over. | (int, int, int) | (150, 150, 150) |